OpenBfS/UncertRadio/README.md

 ./UncertRadio run_tests
 ```

+If any error occurs, please contact us via the GitHub [issues](https://github.com/OpenBfS/UncertRadio/issues) page.

-To get a better understandig about the project structure, all projects can be individually
+To get a better understanding about the project structure, all projects can be individually
 accessed through the 'Open Project' dialog, which is accessible via the main
 menu or the 'Load Project' icon.
 For most of the projects, the expected results are
 included in the description tab.